Shane Salerno

-Shane Salerno (born November 27, 1972) is an American screenwriter, producer, and Chief Creative Officer of The Story Factory, which has put 32 books on the New York Times bestseller list, with seven books hitting #1.
-His writing credits include the films Avatar: The Way of Water, Armageddon, Savages, Shaft, and the TV series Hawaii Five-0.
-He has written, co-written or rewritten six films that debuted at #1 at the box office, two separate films that were the highest grossing film of the year (1998 and 2022), and the third highest grossing film of all time.
+Shane Salerno (born November 27, 1972) is an American screenwriter, producer, New York Times bestselling author, and Chief Creative Officer of The Story Factory, which has placed 34 books on the New York Times bestseller list, with seven books reaching #1.
+His screenwriting credits include the films Avatar: The Way of Water, Avatar: Fire and Ash, Armageddon, Savages, Shaft, and those films have grossed more than 4.5 billion dollars at the worldwide box office.
+He has written, co-written or rewritten seven films that debuted at #1 at the box office, two separate films that were the highest-grossing film of the year (1998 and 2022), two separate films that grossed over $1 billion and the third and fifteenth highest grossing films of all time.

 Early life and education

-Salerno was born in Memphis, Tennessee in 1972 and was raised primarily by his mother as the family moved from Memphis to Washington, D.C. to San Diego to Los Angeles.
-He went to the movies all the time—“theaters were kind of like a babysitter”—and cites two films as fundamental that he saw as a child—the blockbuster The Empire Strikes Back and crime thriller, Thief, Michael Mann’s feature debut. (“Basically, my career has lived in those two worlds,” he told the Associated Press.)
+Salerno was born in Memphis, Tennessee in 1972 and was raised primarily by his mother Deborah as they moved from Memphis to Washington, D.C. to San Diego to Los Angeles.
+He went to the movies all the time—“theaters were kind of like a babysitter”—and cites two films as fundamental that he saw as a child—the blockbuster The Empire Strikes Back and crime thriller, Thief, Michael Mann's feature debut. (“Basically, my career has lived in those two worlds,” he told the Associated Press.)

-As a teen, Salerno produced and filmed Sundown: The Future of Children and Drugs, which he described as a "suburban ‘Boyz N the Hood."
+As a high school student, Salerno wrote, produced, and directed the documentary Sundown: The Future of Children and Drugs, which he described as a "suburban ‘Boyz N the Hood."
 The film had its world premiere on CNN's Larry King Live in September 1991.
-Sundown won several "Best Documentary of the Year" honors and Salerno was honored in separate ceremonies in both houses of the United States Congress.
+Sundown won several "Best Documentary of the Year" honors and Salerno was honored as a teenager in separate ceremonies in both houses of the United States Congress.